Insanityandme/evacuation-app/README.md

 creating a smartphone application that can help users involved in an evacuation communicate better and faster.

+We used bluetooth positioning sensors for indoor positioning.

 Note that this is a student project and was used as a learning exercise (at least the first three months of this project was!).

 A bunch of new technologies were used such as: Postgres, Vue, Ionic, Java Spring and many more!